Piero-Micciulla/todo-app-with-React-and-Typescript/README.md

-# Todo List with Raect and Typescript
+# Todo List with React and Typescript